hllwrld7/Calendar_Project_Cloud/README.md

 This is a project made with ASP .NET Web API as a backend deployed in Azure Cloud with a WinForms frontend.
 The data is saved in an SQLite database.

 ## How to use
-Build the Client project OR download the latest frontend artifacts and run Client.exe, it is the frontend and you can use it to schedule appointments and make a contact list.
+Build the Client project OR download the latest client artifacts, unpack the folder and run Client.exe, it is the frontend and you can use it to schedule appointments and make a contact list.
 Swagger is available at https://calendarapi20240211220716.azurewebsites.net/swagger/index.html.

 ## Calendar